 If, after advice from outside agencies, the school and parent/carer considers that further help is required a request for an Education Health Care Plan (EHCP) can be made to the Local Authority.

-The following documents give further information about Special Educational Needs at Menheniot Primary School.
+The documents at the bottom of this page give further information about Special Educational Needs at Menheniot Primary School.